Quick Facts

 • One in two Australians believe the arts build creative skills that will be necessary for the future workforce.

 • Australians have clear priorities for arts investment.
-The top two priorities are ensuring young people have access to art and creative experiences to support their learning and development (74% ranked this in their top three priorities for public or private investment), and ensuring free or low-cost events are available (68%).
-More than half of Australians think funding should ensure art and creative experiences are available to support our health and wellbeing.
+The top two priorities are ensuring young people have access to art and creative experiences to support their learning and development (65% ranked this in their top three priorities for public or private investment), and ensuring free or low-cost events are available (68%).
+Half of Australians think funding should ensure art and creative experiences are available to support our health and wellbeing.

-• In terms of barriers to engaging with the arts, 34% of Australians said cost of ticket/entry, 25% said too far away/not near where I live, and 19% said difficulty getting there.
+• In terms of barriers to engaging with the arts, 55% of Australians said cost of ticket/entry, and 40% said too far away/not near where I live.
 [SOURCE]

 Society